Eyescale/Consensus/Release/Version-1.1/README.txt

 	is to rely on the biological capabilities of neurons, as far as we know them.

-	While "loops in time" do not make sense, one entity/neuron may - and does - have multiple instantaneous connections, the parallel execution of which we want to specify.
+	While "loops in time" do not make sense, one entity/neuron may - and does - have multiple simultaneous connections, the parallel execution of which we want to specify.
 The newly introduced notion of "narrative instance" enables us to do so without further extending the language.